CMakePP/CMakePPLang/docs/source/features/maps.rst

 CMakePP provides the ``map`` type for storing key-value pairs.
 The CMakePP ``map`` provides the same basic functionality as C++'s ``std:map``, Python's ``dictionary``, or JavaScript's **Associative Array** structure.
 Users can use maps in there code wherever they see fit.
-Examples of using maps are provided in :ref:`using-maps` the section.
 A basic overview of the features is provided below.

 Map Creation
 ============